Non-Hodgkins Lymphomas (cont.)

 What causes non-Hodgkin's lymphoma?

 We don't know what causes non-Hodgkin's lymphoma (NHL).
-NHL occurs when your body produces too many abnormal lymphocytes.
-In the normal life cycle of lymphocytes (a type of white blood cell), old lymphocytes die and your body creates new ones to replenish the supply.
+NHL occurs when the body produces too many abnormal lymphocytes.
+In the normal life cycle of lymphocytes (a type of white blood cell), old lymphocytes die and the body creates new ones to replenish the supply.
 In NHL, lymphocytes grow indefinitely, so the number of circulating lymphocytes increases, filling up the lymph nodes and causing them to swell.

 In NHL, either B cells or T cells are involved in this process.
 These are the two subtypes of lymphocytes.

 B cells produce antibodies that fight infections.
-This is the most common type of cell involved in NHL.
+This is the most common type of cell involved in NHL (B-cell lymphomas).

 T cells kill the foreign substances directly.
 NHL less frequently originates from T cells.

-The following are some of the common subtypes of NHL:
+The following are some of the subtypes of NHL:

 Burkitt's lymphoma: This lymphoma has two major subtypes, an African type closely associated with an infection with the Epstein-Barr virus and the non-African, or sporadic, form that is not linked to the virus.

-Diffuse large cell lymphoma: This represents the most common lymphoma (approximately 30% of NHL) and can be rapidly fatal if not treated.
+Diffuse large B-cell lymphoma: This represents the most common lymphoma (approximately 30% of NHL) and can be rapidly fatal if not treated.

 Follicular lymphoma: These lymphomas exhibit a specific growth pattern when viewed under the microscope (follicular or nodular pattern); they are usually advanced at the time of diagnosis.

-MALT lymphoma: This is a B cell lymphoma that usually affects individuals in their 60s.
+MALT (mucosa-associated lymphoid tissue) lymphoma: This is a B-cell lymphoma that usually affects individuals in their 60s.
 The most common area for this lymphoma to develop is the stomach.

 Find out what women really need.